 Any food poisoning affecting two or more children or adults on our premises is reported to the local Environmental Health Department.

 We meet our legal requirements in respect of the safety of our employees and the public by complying with RIDDOR.
-We report to the Health and Safety Executive (HSE):
+We report to the Local Authority (LA).
+Please note that providers on school premises or domestic premises report to the Health and Safety Executive (HSE)